WarFiN123/webhook-multitool/README.md

 pnpm install
 ```

-## Running the development server (if you are editting the source code and want to see the changes real-time)
+## Running the development server (if you are editing the source code and want to see the changes real-time)

 ```bash
 pnpm run dev